-- Documents to assist students and faculty in accessing Moodle for the first time are available on the MLC graduate studies webpages at www.mlc-wels.edu/graduate-studies/planning-guide/, under Policies and Information, Online Learning. - General informational documents and tutorial videos about working with Moodle are available to faculty once you log into Moodle, in the course site titled Moodle Tips for Faculty.
+- Documents to assist students and faculty in accessing Moodle for the first time are available on the MLC graduate studies webpages at www.mlc-wels.edu/graduate-studies/planning-guide/, under Policies and Information, for Online Learning. - General informational documents and tutorial videos about working with Moodle are available after logging in, under Moodle Tips for Faculty.